Cowboy Mounted Shooting

 Equestrians with Disabilities classes are open to people with physical or mental disabilities who love to compete on American Quarter Horses.
 In order to participate an exhibitor must have a medically diagnosed condition that causes a permanent impairment that can be measured objectively.
 Equestrians with Disabilities Classes will follow AQHA/NSBA Guidelines and rules for eligibility for showing.

 Heroes on Horses Class Rules

-The Congress will offer a special event “Heroes On Horses” to honor our service men and women and the horses helping them heal.
+The Congress offers a special event “Heroes On Horses” to honor our service men and women and the horses helping them heal.
 Riders in PATH Intl.
 Equine Services for Heroes programs are invited to participate in the All American Quarter Horse Congress “Heroes on Horses” competition.

 Exhibitors must be disabled veterans or active duty “wounded warriors” who are participating in PATH Intl.
 Equine Services for Heroes programs or who have a Department of Veteran Affairs disability rating.
 The PATH facility will be responsible for verifying the eligibility of riders participating in Equine Services for Heroes programs.
 Horses do not need to be registered or owned by the rider or facility.

 For information on guidelines and requirements, please contact Joanne Taylor at firstname.lastname@example.org or 614-505-7200, ext.
 127.

 The Congress will offer Grades 1-4 Para Reining.
 For complete rules and regulations please contact Jennifer Hoyt, email@example.com, 315.447.4166.

 A. Entries are limited to exhibitors nine years of age and younger as of